 Upon expiration of their L+1 policies, the Group's satellites, excluding and certain satellites owned through joint ventures, are insured through the Group's fleet insurance policy.
 SES has adopted a policy of limited self-insurance by which SES self-insures a chosen deductible and external insurance covers losses in excess of the deductible up to a certain limit of insurance.
 In-orbit insurance premiums are paid to a wholly owned subsidiary, which assume only part of the risk, and a portion of the risk is reinsured with external insurance companies.
-Note that one of the Group's MEO satellites is not covered by insurance as it was subject to an insurance claim for constructive total loss, although it is still carrying book value.
 In-orbit insurance coverage, which may initially be for an amount comparable to launch insurance levels, generally decreases over time and is typically based on the declining book value of the satellite.
 The Group does not currently insure against lost revenue in the event of a total or partial loss of a satellite.

-As of 1 January 2018, two satellites in orbit were covered by an L+1 policy, one satellite in orbit is covered by an L+16 month policy, and 38 of the satellites in the Group's fleet with book value were covered by in-orbit insurance.
+As of 1 January 2019, five satellites in orbit were covered by an L+1 policy, two satellites in orbit were covered by an L+16 month policy, and 40 of the satellites in the Group's fleet with book value were covered by in-orbit insurance.

 The Group also procures in-orbit third party liability insurance for all its satellites.
-Such insurance is renewed annually and provides a yearly combined single limit of \notin 500 million of coverage.
+Such insurance is renewed annually and provides a yearly combined single limit of $\notin$ 500 million of coverage.